elliotgoodrich/SSO-23/README.md

     }

 ### GCC vstring (4.8.1)
-As GCC's current `std::string` implementation using COW, we will be looking at their `vstring` class, which is the proposed update.
+As GCC's current `std::basic_string` implementation using COW, we will be looking at their `vstring` class, which is the proposed update.
 Whether we are using SSO is dependent on whether `m_ptr` points to the local buffer or not. `vstring`'s buffer grows with `sizeof(CharT)`, so the `sizeof(u32vstring)` ends up being 80 bytes.

     enum { local_capacity = 15 };